yradsmikham/spk-infra/spk-infra-under-the-hood.md

 1. The command recursively (1) reads in the `definition.json` at the current directory level, (2) applies the `definition.json` there to the currently running dictionary for the directory scope, and (3) descends the path step by step.
 2. At the final leaf directory, it creates a generated directory and fills the Terraform definition using the source and template at the specified version and with the accumulated variables.

+## Considerations

+### Private Repos

+`spk` will extend the capability to clone private repositories using personal access tokens (PAT).

+- Should this be included as part of the `definition.json` or stored as environment variables (via pipelines)?

+### Redeployments and Migrations

+Often, templates may change drastically that it may make more sense to deploy a new cluster and perform a migration.

+- Where do you draw the line on performing re-deployments and migrations?
+- Should this be handled through `spk`, Azure DevOps pipeline, or etc.?

+### Reconcilation Between Parent and Leaf Templates

+There potentially could be issues that emerge when propagating definitions when dealing with template version mismatch between parent and leaf templates.

+- Could it be possible that propagation fails when the templates between versions are _too_ different? (e.g. new variables/modules/resources are removed but still carried over from parent to leaf)

+### Determining Conditionals Based on Committed Modified Files

+If `definition.json` and generated Terraform files were to reside in the same repo, there needs to be a script that will determine the appropriate action when specific files are modified.
+The following are "proposed" steps on how to handle this using a script:

+Based on the commit ID that triggered the pipeline, get the changeset/modified files:
+    1. If changes are made to definition.json files:
+        a) If a (parent) definition.json file:
+            i) Run `spk infra generated` on all "leaf" directories. ii) Create a pull request against the HLD with the updated generated files.
+        b) If a (child/leaf) definition.json:
+            i) run `spk infra generated` on just the leaf directory. ii) Create a PR to the HLD with the updated generated files.
+        c) If BOTH:
+            i) Run `spk infra generated` on all "leaf" directories. ii) Create a PR to the HLD with the updated generated files.
+    2. If changes are made to "generated" files:
+        a) Determine which generated directories are affected.
+        b) Proceed to run `terraform init`, `terraform plan`, and `terraform apply` on the affected directories.